OADA/oada-cache/README.md

 ## "Advanced" API
 #### tree
-A `tree` option can be used in many of the `oada-cache` API calls as a means to prescribe the data structure residing on the OADA server.
+A `tree` option can be used in many of the `oada-cache` API calls as a means to specify the data structure you intend to create or pull from the OADA server.
 It is used to represent a particular subgraph on the sever.
 The use of a `_type` key in the tree indicates that a resource break exists at this particular level of the tree and a link should be used to connect the parent resource to the resource(s) at this location.
 A `_rev` key in the tree indicates that _versioned_ links should be created at this location; versioned links indicate that the parent will be updated with new revision numbers (`_rev`) each time the linked child resource is altered.
 A `*` key in the tree represents a placeholder when a particular key cannot be specified.

 ```javascript
 var todoTree = {